 I have experience of working as a school counsellor as well as in agency settings and private practice, working with young people, individuals and couples.

-I am delighted to be part of Langley Training, where I have gained many further hours of training myself, including Couples Counsellor Training.
+I am delighted to be part of Langley Training, where I have gained many further hours of training myself, including Couples Counsellor Training and my Clinical Supervision Diploma.
 This has allowed me to widen the group of people I can work with.
 I really enjoy working as part of the team and I feel open to many new areas of learning along the way!

 “If there is any one secret of success, it lies in the ability to get the other person’s point of view and see things from that person’s angle as well as from your own.”
 Henry Ford